aleen42/auto-contribution/README.md

 <img src="example.png">

-a node.js module for automatically generating contributions on github without worrying about its movement in the next week.
+a node.js module for automatically generating contributions on github without worrying about its movement in the next week. **This module is only used in Linux.**

 #### Installation